IBM/MAX-Inception-ResNet-v2/README.md

 # IBM Code Model Asset Exchange: Inception-ResNet-v2 Image Classifier

 This repository contains code to instantiate and deploy an image classification model.
 This model recognizes the 1000 different classes of objects in the [ImageNet 2012 Large Scale Visual Recognition Challenge](http://www.image-net.org/challenges/LSVRC/2012/).
 The model consists of a deep convolutional net using the Inception-ResNet-v2 architecture that was trained on the ImageNet-2012 data set.
-The input to the model is a 299x299 image, and the output is a list of estimated class probilities.
+The input to the model is a 299x299 image, and the output is a list of estimated class probabilities.

 The model is based on the [Keras built-in model for Inception-ResNet-v2](https://keras.io/applications/#inceptionresnetv2).
 The model files are hosted on [IBM Cloud Object Storage](http://max-assets.s3-api.us-geo.objectstorage.softlayer.net/keras/inception_resnet_v2.h5).
 The code in this repository deploys the model as a web service in a Docker container.
 This repository was developed as part of the [IBM Code Model Asset Exchange](https://developer.ibm.com/code/exchanges/models/).